-Douglas PUD shall continue to monitor temperature at the Wells Dam forebay and tailrace in conjunction with its TDG monitoring program (currently April 1-September 15).
-Temperature data from the TDG monitoring program will be recorded hourly and reported daily to regional databases.
-Water temperatures shall also be monitored at all boundary conditions of the Project (Methow River RM 1.5, Okanogan River RM 10.5, and Columbia River RM 544.5) and in the Well Dam forebay and tailrace as required by the Aquatic SWG.
-Douglas PUD shall continue to collect hourly fish ladder temperatures 24 hours a day during the fish passage season (May 1 to November 15) at Pool No. 39 on the east ladder.
-Water temperatures shall also be monitored hourly in the auxiliary water supply system and near the east shore of the Wells Dam forebay (bottom, middle, and surface depths) during this same time period.
+- a) Monitoring - i) Douglas PUD shall monitor water temperatures at three boundary locations of the Project (Methow River RM 1.5, Okanogan River RM 10.5, and Columbia River RM 544.5) and in the Well Dam forebay and tailrace on an hourly basis, from April 1 to October 31. - ii) Douglas PUD shall continue to collect hourly fish ladder temperatures 24 hours a day during the upstream fish passage season (currently May 1 to November 15) at Pool No. 39 on the east ladder.
+Douglas PUD shall also monitor water temperatures hourly in the auxiliary water supply system and near the east shore of the Wells Dam forebay (bottom, middle, and surface depths) during this same time period. - iii) Douglas PUD shall record temperature data (hourly) and transmit it on a daily basis to a web-accessible database maintained by Douglas PUD and available to Ecology, regional fish management agencies, and the public.

+b) Temperature Report

+Douglas PUD shall prepare an annual report of the monitoring results and analyses, in a format approved by Ecology, and submit it by April 30th of the following year.
-Temperature TMDL Development and Implementation

-Douglas PUD shall participate in U.S. EPA (Environmental Protection Agency) Region 10's water temperature TMDL development for the U.S. portion of the Columbia River, in coordination with the Parties of the Aquatic SWG.
-Temperature data from the monitoring program at Wells Dam and software and results of the CE-QUAL-W2 model will be made available to EPA and other entities to assist in the development of the Columbia River temperature TMDL.

-When the TMDL and its implementation plan are complete and approved by EPA, Ecology anticipates that it may amend this Certification to include requirements consistent with the TMDL.

-If a TMDL is not timely approved by EPA, Ecology may establish an allocation.
-In this case, Ecology will work with the Aquatic SWG and other interested parties to identify reasonable and feasible measures.

-This plan does not exclude the option of the Aquatic SWG to consider modifying the water quality standard through a use attainability analysis or other process.

-Measures to Address Non-Compliance

-Douglas PUD shall report information indicative of non-compliance with water temperature immediately to Ecology for regulatory discretion and to the Aquatic SWG for consideration.
-Such information may include changes in Project operations likely to increase water temperature or observations inconsistent with related environmental parameters.

-If the Project is found to be consistently out of compliance with water temperature at any time during the new license term, Douglas PUD shall, in coordination with the Aquatic SWG, take the following steps:
+- c) Temperature TMDL Development and Implementation - Douglas PUD shall participate in U.S. EPA Region 10's water temperature TMDL development for the U.S. portion of the Columbia River, in coordination with the Parties of the ASWG.
+Douglas PUD shall maintain the CE-QUAL model and temperature data from the monitoring program and make these available to EPA and other entities to assist in the development of the Columbia River temperature TMDL, upon request. - ii) When the TMDL and its implementation plan are complete and approved by EPA, Ecology anticipates that it may amend this Certification to include requirements consistent with the TMDL. - iii) If a TMDL is not timely approved by EPA, Ecology may establish an allocation.
+In this case, Ecology will work with the ASWG and other interested parties to identify reasonable and feasible measures. - iv) This plan does not exclude the option of the ASWG to consider modifying the water quality standard through a use attainability analysis or other process. - d) Measures to Address Non-Compliance - Douglas PUD shall report information indicative of non-compliance with water temperature immediately to Ecology for regulatory discretion and to the ASWG for consideration.
+Such information may include changes in Project operations likely to increase water temperature or observations inconsistent with related environmental parameters. - ii) If the Project is found to be consistently out of compliance with water temperature at any time during the new license term, Douglas PUD shall, in coordination with the ASWG and subject to approval by Ecology, take the following steps:

-- i) Evaluate alternative Project operations or any new reasonable and feasible technologies that have been developed; and - ii) After the evaluation, if no new reasonable and feasible improvements have been identified, propose an alternative to achieve compliance with the standards, such as site-specific criteria, a use attainability analysis, or a water quality offset. - c) Other Numeric Criteria (Objective 3)
+- a.
+Evaluate alternative Project operations or any new reasonable and feasible technologies that have been developed; - b.
+After the evaluation, if Ecology determines measures are available to achieve compliance, set up a compliance schedule to attain compliance, in accordance with Section 3.0(5) (WAC 173-201A-510(5)). - c.
+After the evaluation, if no new reasonable and feasible improvements have been identified, propose an alternative to achieve compliance with the standards, such as site-specific criteria, a use attainability analysis, or a water quality offset. - iii) Ecology reserves the right to require additional measures and use all available compliance tools as appropriate.

+4) Other Numeric Criteria (Objective 3)